Labor history of the United States: Hispanics

-Chavez and the and United Farm Workers
+Chavez and the United Farm Workers

 Hispanics form a large fraction of the farm labor force, but due to the fact that agricultural workers were not protected under the National Labor Relations Act (NLRA) of 1935, there was little successful unionization before the arrival in the 1960s of Cesar Chavez (1927–1993) and Dolores Huerta (1930), who mobilized California workers into the United Farm Workers (UFW) organization.

 Chavez's use of non-violent methods combined with Huerta's organizational skills allowed for many of the bigger successes of the organization.

 A key success for the UFW was in partnering with the Agricultural Workers Organizing Committee (AWOC), which primarily worked with Filipino farm workers, and creating the eventual United Farmworkers Union in 1972.
 Together, they organized a worker strike and consumer boycott of the grape growers in California that lasted for over five years.
 Through collaboration with consumers and student protesters, the UFW was able to secure a three-year contract with the state's top grape growers to increase the safety and pay of farm workers.

 Chavez had a significant political impact; as Jenkins points out, "state and national elites no longer automatically sided with the growers."
 Thus, the political insurgency of the UFW was successful because of effective strategizing in the right kind of political environment.
 In the decades following its early success, the UFW experienced a steep decline in membership due to purges of key organizational leaders by Chavez.
 With Chavez unable to lead effectively, the Teamsters Union moved in and replaced the UFW.
 In 2015 José-Antonio Orosco pointed out that the UFW, "devolved from a powerful labor union for farmworkers to a fragile organization that today draws most of its support from mailed donations and represents fewer than five thousand workers in an industry that employs tens of thousands."
 In her biography of Chavez, Miriam Powell blames one person for the collapse: Chavez himself.